Linux-project/rclone-wiki/Third-Party-Integrations-with-rclone.md

 An Android App to manage data on different cloud storage providers.
 It uses rclone in the background to connect to different cloud drives. https://play.google.com/store/apps/details?id=ch.ethz.idsc.unifiedcloudstorage

+## Doomsday Machine ##

+[Doomsday Machine](https://github.com/johnjones4/Doomsday-Machine-2) is a tool for backing up many cloud services to a local machine including IMAP email, Evernote, Google Contacts, Todoist, GitHub projects, LastPass data, and others.
+It uses RClone as one of the many tools that perform a nightly backup of services to a Docker container and then archives the backup for long term storage.